Scholar Resources and Information

 - Identify and use financial resources such as Finance Authority of Maine, https://thecollegeinvestor.com; the Opportunity Maine Tax Credit, and Office of Federal Student Aid.

-- Have an unexpected financial challenge?
+- Have an unexpected financial challenge that threatens your continued enrollment?
 Grab our Scholar Overboard Life Ring.

 Wherever you are in your career development, we encourage you to take a proactive approach by tapping into the following resources as time allows.
 Take it one area at a time.